The Magdalene's Marvelous Metanoia « Catholic Insight

-A blessed feast of Mary Magdalene, which was bumped up from a memorial – set so in the revisions of 1969 – to a full feast by a decree of Rome in 2016.
-So rejoice and be glad!
+A blessed feast of Mary Magdalene, which was raised from a memorial – set so in the revisions of 1969 – to a full feast by a decree of Pope Francis in 2016, to emphasize her importance, perhaps to emphasize the feminine genius in evangelization, as well, we may presume, the importance of conversion.
+One way or the other, rejoice and be glad!

-Mary from Magdala is one of the central figures in the Gospels, mentioned far more than most of the Apostles, but about whom – like many of the same Apostles – we know very little beyond what the Gospels tell us.
+Mary from Magdala is one of the central figures in the Gospels, mentioned far more than most of the Apostles, but about whom – like many of the same Apostles – we know very little, beyond what what sparse details those same Gospels provide.
 She is mentioned in all four, the three synoptics, with an even more prominent role in Saint John.
-By the Middle Ages, she had been identified with the ‘sinful woman’ in the seventh chapter of Luke, as well as with the Mary, who is the sister of Martha and Lazarus, of Bethany.
+By the Middle Ages, she had been identified with the ‘sinful woman’ in the seventh chapter of Luke; the woman caught in adultery in the eighth chapter of John; as well as with the Mary, the sister of Martha and Lazarus, of Bethany.
+She was one of Christ’s most devoted disciples, stayed faithful right up to the foot of the Cross, when all the Apostles, except John and Christ’s own mother, had fled.
+Mary Magdalene was one of the first – if not the first – witnesses to the Resurrection, running to tell the Apostles – hence, Pope Francis declaring her an ‘Apostle to the Apostles’.

 Although never mentioned as a ‘reformed prostitute’ – and we will leave aside the sacrilegious blasphemy of some modern portrayals – Saint Luke does say that ‘seven devils’ had been cast out of her, a mysterious phrase.
-Hence, her patronage for those who have reformed from sinful ways, which really includes all of us, for each of us must undergo a daily conversion – metanoia, a ‘turning of the mind and heart’ – to overcome the tendency to sin within ourselves which, if left unchecked, can only lead nowhere good.
+Her identification with the ‘sinful woman’ was downplayed after the Council, although Mary of Magdala continues as patron of those who have reformed from sinful ways, which really includes all of us.
+For we all must undergo a daily conversion – metanoia, a ‘turning of the mind and heart’ – to overcome the tendency to sin within ourselves which, if left unchecked, can only lead nowhere good.
+(See this article on frequent confession as one of the primary sacramental helps, and we will post something soon on the nature of sin itself).

-In the days after the most tragic war the world has ever seen, Pius XII warned in a 1946 radio address that tworst sin of the twenhe tieth century is the loss of the sense of sin, and what applies to eras applies even more specifically to individuals: We must maintain a hearty ‘sense of sin’, to know its insidious and subtle effects, the small temptations to which we succumb – often with what we may consider the best of excuses – little lies, impurity, covetousness, pride, selfishness…
+In the days after the most tragic war the world has ever seen, Pius XII warned in a 1946 radio address that the worst sin of the twentieth century is the loss of the sense of sin, and what applies to eras applies even more specifically to individuals: We must maintain a hearty ‘sense of sin’, to know its insidious and subtle effects, the small temptations to which we succumb – often with what we may consider the best of excuses – little lies, impurity, covetousness, pride, selfishness…

-But we may add to the good Pope’s words, that we have also lost the sense of the love of God, and what that love really means, to will and hold onto the true good, found in Christ, and only in Him, the Way, the Truth and the Life.

-Mary Magdalene, once converted, was one of Christ’s most devoted disciples, the ‘Apostle to the Apostles’ as she was called, and to her, perhaps just after His own mother, He showed Himself glorified and resurrected from the dead, a patron and intercessor for those who may realize the depths of their distress, and turn completely the other way – to their Lord, Saviour and Redeemer, without Whom all is indeed lost.
+But we may add to the good Pope’s words, that we have also lost the sense of the love of God, and what that love really means: to will and hold onto the true good, found in Christ, and only in Him, the Way, the Truth and the Life.
+She is a patron and intercessor for those who come to realize the depths of their distress, and turn completely the other way – to their Lord, Saviour and Redeemer, without Whom all is indeed lost.

 There is hope for everyone, so long as their life hangs by that ‘hinge of the flesh’ – right up to their dying breath on whatever cross is theirs.

-Would that we may the grace to see our own see well before that fateful moment – to see ourselves as others, and, more to the point, God, see us – and have that same sin’ rooted out and purified as the Magdalene of old.
+Would that we may have the grace of that same conversion before that fateful moment – to see ourselves as others, and, more to the point, God, see us – and have sin rooted out and purified, as the Magdalene of old.
 For only so, like her, will we see Christ as He truly is, when He too calls us by name.

 As Saint Gregory the Great puts it in today’s reflection from the Office: